 Precautions:

-- Infrared goggles approved by the American National Standards Institute (ANSI) or hand-held welding shields should be worn when looking into the operating kiln.
-Shade number from 1.7 to 3.0 is recommended, but a darker shade may be required if spots appear in front of one’s eyes after looking away from the kiln.
+- Wear infrared goggles approved by the American National Standards Institute (ANSI) or hand-held welding shields when looking into the operating kiln.
+Use a shade number from 1.7 to 3.0.
+If spots appear in front of one’s eyes after looking away, use a darker shade.

 - Do not use lead compounds at stoneware temperatures since the lead will vaporize.

-- Lumber, paper, solvents, or other combustible and flammable materials should not be stored in kiln areas.
+- Do not store lumber, paper, solvents, or other combustible and flammable materials in kiln areas.

 - Always check that the kiln has shut off.

-- If gas leaks are suspected (e.g. gas odor): shut off gas at the source; shut off power to the kiln room at the circuit breaker; and call the gas company.
+- In the case of a suspected gas leak (e.g. gas odor), inform a lab technician if in a Pratt lab or communal space.
+When using your own kiln, shut off gas at the source; shut off power to the kiln room at the circuit breaker; and call the gas company.
 Test for leaks with nonfat, soapy water or use approved leak-detection solutions.

 4.4 Special Processes

-While most glaze firings refer to firing a glaze-coated pot in the kiln, special processes sometimes are used.
+While most glaze firings refer to firing a glaze-coated pot in the kiln, there are other special processes sometimes are used.
 Salt glazing and raku firing are two examples.

 4.4.1 Salt Glazing

 This process involves throwing wet salt (sodium chloride) into the heated kiln while the bisque ware is being fired.
 Wet salt at high temperatures decomposed to sodium and chlorine.
 The sodium reacts with the bisque ware to form a glaze.
-Large amounts of hydrogen chloride gas and possibly chlorine are also formed.
+The process can form large amounts of hydrogen chloride gas and possibly chlorine.

-Sodium carbonate (washing soda) can also be used.
-Carbon dioxide is generated instead of hydrogen chloride.
+You can also use sodium carbonate (washing soda) which generates carbon dioxide instead of hydrogen chloride.

 Hazards: